reiz/nginx_proxy/README.md

 # Nginx forward proxy

-Usually Nginx is used as proxy or load balancer for incoming traffic.
+Usually, Nginx is used as proxy or load balancer for incoming traffic.
-In this repository it is used as forward proxy.
+In this repository, it is used as forward proxy.

 ## Use Case